MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot.ja-jp/Instructions/Demos/DEMO_module5_3-improve-code-security-github-copilot-chat.md

     ```

-1. `Program.cs` ファイルのコード セキュリティを向上するのに役立つ、提案された更新を実装します。
+1. Implement the suggested updates that help to improve code security for your `Program.cs` file.

-1. 変更によってエラーが発生しないようにするには、ソリューションをビルドして実行します。
+1. To ensure that no errors were introduced by the changes, build and run your solution.

-## まとめ
+## Summary

-このデモでは、GitHub Copilot Chat を使用して、サンプル アプリケーションのコード セキュリティを向上させる提案を生成しました。 認証、データ保護、ログ記録、その他のセキュリティ関連のトピックを改善するための提案を提供するように GitHub Copilot に指示するプロンプトを開発しました。 **APL2007M5BankAccount-Security** プロジェクトで BankAccount クラスと Program クラスのセキュリティを向上するために、提案された更新を実装しました。
+In this demo, you used GitHub Copilot Chat to generate suggestions for improving code security in a sample application.
+You developed prompts that directed GitHub Copilot to provide suggestions for improving authentication, data protection, logging, and other security-related topics.
+You implemented the suggested updates to improve the security of the BankAccount class and the Program class in the **APL2007M5BankAccount-Security** project.